-The Intel International Science and Engineering Fair (Intel ISEF), the world's largest international pre-college science competition, provides an annual forum for approximately 1,600 high school students from more than 70 countries, regions, and territories to showcase their independent research as they compete for more than $4 million annually.
+The Intel International Science and Engineering Fair (Intel ISEF), a program of Society for Science & the Public (SSP), is the world's largest international pre-college science competition.
+More than 1,700 high school students from over 70 countries, regions, and territories showcase their independent research as they compete for upwards of $5 million in prizes.
 The Intel ISEF is the premier global science competition for students in grades 9–12.

-Intel ISEF will be held May 11-16, 2014 in Los Angeles.
-Intel ISEF 2015 will be held in Pittsburgh and Intel ISEF 2016 will be held in Phoenix.
+Intel ISEF 2015 will be held in Pittsburgh, Intel ISEF 2016 will be held in Phoenix, and Intel ISEF 2017 will be held in Los Angeles.

 Intel ISEF is a program of Society for Science & the Public, sponsored through 2019 by Intel.